KostyaEsmukov/afancontrol/docs/index.rst

-- You have built a custom PC case with many different heat-generating parts (like HDDs and GPUs) which you want to keep as quiet as possible, yet being kept cool enough when required (at the cost of increased noise);
+- You have built a custom PC case with many different heat-generating parts (like HDDs and GPUs) which you want to keep as quiet as possible, yet being kept cool enough when required (at the cost of increased fan noise);
-- You need to control more 4-pin PWM fans than there're connectors available on your motherboard (with an Arduino board connected via USB).
+- You need to control more 4-pin PWM fans than there're connectors available on your motherboard (with an Arduino board connected via USB);
+- You simply want to control a PWM fan with HDD temperatures.

 How it works